-Lindsay C. Harrison is a litigator.
-She regularly participates in appellate litigation matters before the federal appellate courts and the Supreme Court in a wide variety of subject matters, including recent Supreme Court victories inWelch v.
+In addition, Ms. Harrison regularly participates in appellate litigation matters before the federal appellate courts and the Supreme Court in a wide variety of subject matters, including recent Supreme Court victories in Welch v.
 United States, Kucana v.
 Holder, and Nken v.
 Holder.
-Corporations and individuals turn to her for help with litigation in federal and state trial courts, as well as in both domestic and international arbitration.
+Corporations and individuals also turn to Ms. Harrison for help with litigation in federal and state trial courts, as well as in domestic and international arbitration.

 Ms. Harrison has a substantial pro bono practice, which has included her successful argument before the U.S. Supreme Court on behalf of an asylum-seeker and the ongoing representation of a death row inmate in Georgia.
 She currently serves as managing attorney for the UCS Science Protection Project, which facilitates privileged, confidential advice to federal scientists and their allies in order to bring to light actions that diminish the role of independent science in public health, public safety, and environmental policymaking.
 In 2010, she received the inaugural Rosner and Rosner Young Professionalism Award from the American Bar Association, in recognition of her pro bono legal work and involvement in public service endeavors.
 For her work in the landmark immigration case of Nken v.
 Holder, Ms. Harrison was awarded the 2008 Albert E. Jenner, Jr. Pro Bono Award.